AlayaCare/goliac/docs/quick_start.md

 ### Create a goliac admin team

-If you dont have yet one, you will need to creat a team in Github, where you will add your IT/Github admins (in our example, the team is called `goliac-admin` ).
+If you dont have yet one, you will need to create a team in Github, where you will add your IT/Github admins (in our example, the team is called `goliac-admin` ).

 ## Scaffold and test